 - Besides from making sure the applicant fulfils the requirements, Bachelor and/or Master's thesis and other written essays will be assessed.

 - The applicant's ability to benefit from postgraduate studies in business studies according to criteria of methodological rigor, theoretical awareness, critical thinking, independence and originality as well as communication skills.

 A recommendation letter shall be included in the application.
 The recommendation letter must state in which capacity the referent has known the applicant.
 We are particularly interested in an assessment of the applicant in terms of our admission criteria.
 That the applicant shall note the referent's e-mail address and phone number in the application

 An Evaluation Committee assesses the applications and provides a recommendation for which candidates that will be called to interviews.
 The interviews are planned to be held 14, 17-18 April 2023.
 Further, a specific assignment will be handed out to selected applicants among those interviewed.
 The Head of the Department, in consultation with the Department's Admission Committee, makes the decision of who will be admitted.
 Final decisions are made at the end of May.

 The PhD position

-The PhD position is primarily directed at the students research education, which lasts four years.
 There are local guidelines for PhD students that applies for a doctoral studentship.
 A person may be employed as a doctoral student for a maximum of eight years, but no longer than the equivalent of four years of full-time study.
 General rules about PhD education can be found (in Swedish) in Högskoleförordningen Chapter 5, 1-7 §§, in Uppsala University rules and in the General Syllabus for PhD studies at Department of Business Studies, Uppsala University.